Key Takeaways

 Knowing what you are talking about and clear writing are ways to communicate confidently.

-Do your homework, research, and ask yourself potential questions that others will ask.
+Do your homework, conduct research, and anticipate the questions others will ask.
 Know your material so you are confident in answering tough questions about a topic.

 A confident message is correct without grammatical errors.
 It is concrete, specific, tangible, and vivid.